damianhakert/damianhakert.github.io/source/githost-faq/index.html.md

 ### Do I need an SSL certificate?

 Yes, if you want to use your own domain.
-You can purchase one from vendors such as GoDaddy.
+You can purchase one from vendors such as Comodo.
 No, if you want a `*.githost.io` subdomain.

 ### Is LDAP supported?